Music Admissions & Scholarship Auditions

 The following questions help the music advisor determine whether students qualify for our music core equivalency assessments which students take before enrollment.

 Other institutions sometimes combine written music theory and aural skills in the same course.
-If you have completed coursework for which that has been the case, you may list yourself as having transferrable credits in both subjects.
+If you have completed coursework for which that has been the case, you may list yourself as having transferable credits in both subjects.

 Piano/Keyboarding Background